FlowCorrections/FlowVectorCorrections/QnCorrections/QnCorrections.md

     Double_t myProfileBinError = myProfile->GetBinError(myProfile->GetBin(varContainer));
 ~~~

-### QnCorrectionsProfileComponents
+\subsubsection compprofile Components profile
-Implements a multidimensional histogram profile for each of the components X and Y for each of the selected harmonics.
+QnCorrectionsProfileComponents implements a multidimensional histogram profile for each of the components X and Y for each of the selected harmonics.
 The harmonic number is handled in the expected way, i.e., if you are interested in the second harmonic, you will always address it as the second (2) harmonic.
 But you have to provide some help at histogram creation time.

 At construction time you provide the same information as for any other histogram profile within the framework: an event classs variable set
 ~~~{.cxx}